Fukushima Prefecture

 Fukushima Prefecture (福島県, Fukushima-ken) is a prefecture of Japan located in the Tōhoku region of Honshu.
 Fukushima Prefecture has a population of 1,771,100 (as of 1 July 2023) and has a geographic area of 13783.90 km2.
 Fukushima Prefecture borders Miyagi Prefecture and Yamagata Prefecture to the north, Niigata Prefecture to the west, Gunma Prefecture to the southwest, and Tochigi Prefecture and Ibaraki Prefecture to the south.

-Fukushima is the capital and Iwaki is the largest city of Fukushima Prefecture, with other major cities including Kōriyama, Aizuwakamatsu, and Sukagawa.
+Fukushima is the capital and as of the 2023 population census, Iwaki is the largest city with Kōriyama following closely behind, with other major cities including Aizuwakamatsu, and Sukagawa.
 Fukushima Prefecture is located on Japan's eastern Pacific coast at the southernmost part of the Tōhoku region, and is home to Lake Inawashiro, the fourth-largest lake in Japan.
 Fukushima Prefecture is the third-largest prefecture of Japan (after Hokkaido and Iwate Prefecture) and divided by mountain ranges into the three regions of Aizu, Nakadōri, and Hamadōri.